Spectere/spectere-omz-theme/README.md

 2. Install [Oh My Zsh!](https://ohmyz.sh/).
 3. Edit `.zshrc`.
 4. Set the `ZSH_CUSTOM` variable to point to wherever you cloned this repo.
+5. Set the `ZSH_THEME` variable to `spectere`.
-5. Restart your shell. :D
+6. Save those changes and restart your shell. :D